Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The most common health affliction for tourists is traveller's diarrhoea, which is preventable by safe water and food consumption.
 Travellers should not drink tap water, and should use common sense when eating uncooked foods.

-Visitors to Nicaragua may import up to 400 cigarettes or 50 cigars or 500g of tobacco, five litres of liquor, 2kg of confectionary, and perfume for personal use.
-Meat, dairy, and leather products, as well as matches, are restricted.
+Visitors to Nicaragua may import up to 200 cigarettes or 500g of tobacco, five litres of liquor, and five bottles of perfume.
+Fresh foods, live animals, plants and their products are restricted.
 Firearms require an import license.

 Nicaraguan Institute of Tourism, Managua, Nicaragua: +505 2254 5191 or www.visitanicaragua.com/ingles